Regis University's new president champions first-generation students, a college in Colorado where all thrive

 "This is a country that has provided such a great opportunity for people like me, it's through hard work and through study and through effort to be able to achieve something that I have to say, I never thought possible."

-The new president explained the Jesuit mission to develop the mind as well as the heart and soul and to provide service to and for others.
+The new president explained the Jesuit mission to develop the mind as well as the heart and soul and to provide service with and for others.

-Aceves said, "for those who are really who will come after us to continue to build the type of community that we not only want to be part of, but we also want to be proud of."
+Aceves said, "For those who will come after us to continue to build the type of community that we not only want to be part of, but we also want to be proud of."

 for more features.